Ithaca College Screening Documents Jerusalem's Underground Gay Community

 For more information, contact Rebecca Lesses, associate professor and coordinator of the Jewish studies program, at (607) 274-3556 or email@example.com.

-Originally published in Media Relations: Ithaca College Screening Documents Jerusalem's Underground Gay Community.
+Originally published in IC News: Ithaca College Screening Documents Jerusalem's Underground Gay Community.